-Each Fall the Transfer Center hosts a College and University Day, during which representatives from various public and private four-year institutions are available to meet with students who are planning to transfer.
-In the Spring, students are awarded with Transfer Certificates and medallions at the annual Transfer Recognition Ceremony.
+Each spring and fall the Transfer Center hosts a College and University Day, during which representatives from various public and private four-year institutions are available to meet with students who are planning to transfer.
+In the spring, students are awarded with Transfer Certificates and medallions at the annual Transfer Recognition Ceremony.
 For more information about available transfer services, please call (760) 862-1351.

-The TRiO Student Support Services (SSS) programs, sponsored by the U.S. Department of Education, seek to assist low-income, first generation college students to complete their degrees and transfer to four-year institutions.
-Currently, COD supports three TRiO SSS programs: SSS-ACES, SSS-DSPS and the new SSS-Veterans programs.
-The programs provide free one-on-one counseling, tutorial services, college tours, and priority enrollment for eligible participants.
+The TRiO Student Support Services (SSS) programs, sponsored by the U.S. Department of Education, seeks to assist low-income, first generation college students to complete their degrees and transfer to four-year institutions.
+Currently, COD supports three TRiO SSS programs: SSS-ACES, SSS-DSPS and the SSS-Veterans programs.
+The programs provide free one-on-one counseling, graduation and transfer assistance, tutorial services, college tours, and priority enrollment for eligible participants.

-Students interested in participating in the programs should visit the following TRiO offices in South Annex room 10 & 12 or call the following numbers:
+Students interested in participating in the programs should visit the following TRiO offices in South Annex rooms 10 & 12 or call the following numbers: